These sense of hearing activities will help you explore the senses with children in a fun and interesting way.

 - Plastic spoons

-Which sounds are the loudest or softest?
-Which sounds did they like the best?
+Which sounds are the loudest or quietest?
+Which sounds do they like the most?

 9. Dance to the Beat